djalbat/lively-cli/README.md

     }
   };

-  xmlHttpRequest.open("GET", "/reload");
+  xmlHttpRequest.open("GET", "/live-reload");

   xmlHttpRequest.send();

 </script>
 ```
-Note that the host is dispensed with in `open()` method's second URL argument, only the relative `/reload` path needs to be given.
+Note that the host is dispensed with in the `open()` method's second URL argument, only the relative `/live-reload` path needs to be given.

 ## Contact